rishbobb/MinecraftWebcam-Python/README.md

+**WARNING:** If you come here from 2022 posts (Reddit posts, PhoenixSC), this is NOT what you're looking for.
+This is an old version which does not have the same functionality as what you've seen.
+It's pretty buggy and is a nightmare to set up.
+The new version will be release in the second half of summer 2022.
+To stay tuned for updates, subscribe to me on YouTube.
+Thank you!

 This is the official repo for my video "Playing MINECRAFT with a WEBCAM" on YouTube Original video can be found here: https://youtu.be/701TPxL0Skg Reddit Post: https://www.reddit.com/r/Minecraft/comments/o7vjh5/playing_with_a_webcam_is_really_fun/